 • Protecting ideas, products and competence.
 Companies must devise their business strategies in such a way that keeps their competitors from utilising their ideas, inventions, hit products, unique service models or expertise.
 In the early stages, ideas and inventions must be kept confidential, until the rights to them can be secured by means of patents or trademarks, for example.
 Selecting the protection methods and monitoring the appropriate rights are essential parts of a business strategy that can cement a favourable position in the market.

 The management of innovation activities is about controlling the above-mentioned elements, securing the proper resources, scaling the investments, increasing or obtaining the necessary competence and integrating the development processes into the company’s business processes.

 Utilising expert knowledge

 A wide variety of public information sources, expert assistance, guidance and sources of financing are available for the diverse needs of innovation activities.
 They should be utilised to support the development of your company.
 In all phases of product development, it is advisable to use the available expert services to obtain background information, assess ideas and find financing.

 Regional Centres for Economic Development, Transport and the Environment assist SMEs with all questions related to business development.
-The Foundation for Finnish Inventions provides its services to new companies or private individuals who wish to evaluate their innovative ideas or inventions based on which they aim to develop business operations.
 The Finnish Patent and Registration Office (PRH) offers guidance with questions pertaining to the protection of products and product features, as well as information on the monitoring of technological development and the competitive environment, for example.